Water supply and sanitation in Yemen: Efficiency

-In 2011 the level of non-revenue water was estimated to be 32% in Sana'a, 33% in Aden, 22% in Taiz and 35% in Mukalla.
-This is an improvement compared to previous levels.
-In 2001 non-revenue water was estimated to be around 50 percent.
-According to the joint annual review of the water and sanitation sector for 2007, average non-revenue water was down to 28%.
-In Sana'a non-revenue water had declined from about 50% in 1999 to an estimated 38% in 2007.
-In 2007, among the larger utilities the lowest level was achieved in Ibb with 20% and the highest in Hodeidah with 43%.
-The authors of the report caution that the data quality may be poor.
+In 2011, non-revenue water (NRW) - water lost through physical leaks, less consumption than expected, or illegal connections, was estimated to be 32% in Sana'a, 33% in Aden, 22% in Taiz and 35% in Mukalla, which demonstrated a modest improvement compared to previous levels.
+In 2001 NRW was estimated to be around 50 percent.
+According to the joint annual review of the water and sanitation sector for 2007, average NRW dropped to 28%.
+In Sana'a, NRW decreased from about 50% in 1999 to an estimated 38% in 2007.
+In the same year, among the larger utilities the best outcome was achieved in Ibb with 20%, and the worst in Hodeidah with 43%.
+The accuracy of the report is uncertain.

+Following the civil war, physical destruction of municipal pipes, illegal water connections, and vast loss of measuring infrastructure inscreased the NRW levels in major citues to surge, and in many areas exceeding 50%.

-All utilities suffer from overstaffing, but continue to recruit staff.
-The number of staff per 1,000 connections was 10 in 2000, while a level of less than five is considered as typical for an efficient utility.
-In 2007, the number of staff per 1,000 connections varied between 5 and 20.
+Public water utilities have also historically experienced operational overstaffing, yet continued to recruit staff.
+In 2000, the average was 10 employees per 1,000 connections, which is double the standard efficiency benchmark of fewer than five per 1,000 connections.
+By 2007, the number of staff per 1,000 connections varied between 5 and 20 across different LC's.
+The conflict harmed the utility administration, which led to salary non-payment, staff relocation, and loss of technical capacity.
+The LC's because heavily dependent on external aid organizations for payroll support and basic maintenance.

 Financial aspects

-Financial aspects of water and sanitation cover the financial sustainability of the entities that provide piped water supply and sanitation services, as well as the affordability of these services to households.
-Household expenditures for water include payments for water bought from private tanker trucks as well as the payment of bills for piped water.
+Financial aspects of water and sanitation cover the financial sustainability of service providers as well as the affordability of services for households.
+Household payments for water include payments for water bought from private tanker trucks as well as the payment of bills for piped water.
+Due to the vast damage of municipal piped supply, household water expenditures in Yemen are now mainly characcterized by buying from unregulated private tanker trucks and other private vendors, often consuming a major share of household income.